-Emergency contraception (EC) is available in Poland: UPA EC can be bought directly in pharmacies, but a prescription is required to buy LNG EC.
+Emergency contraception (EC) is available in Poland but a prescription is required to buy LNG and UPA EC.
 EC is not reimbursed or covered by social security.
+UPA was available without prescription from 2015 until 2017.

 - Sexual & reproductive health background information